What Is The Purpose Of An Indicator

 1. Data Availability and Quality

 One of the biggest challenges is the availability and quality of data.
-In many cases, the data needed to calculate indicators is not readily available or is of poor quality.
+In practice, in many cases, the data needed to calculate indicators is not readily available or is of poor quality.
 This can make it difficult to develop reliable and valid indicators.

 2. Complexity and Interpretation